 - The Emory Educational Garden Project provides gardening plots for students, faculty and staff to learn organic growing techniques, to provide access to local produce, and to build community around food production.

-of food served in Emory dining halls is sourced locally or sustainably
+of food served in Emory University dining halls is sourced locally or sustainably

-student "Dooley Dollars" spent at the farmers market since Fall 2015
+dollars from student meal plans spent at the Farmers Market since Fall 2015.

 Emory’s Sustainability Vision & Strategic Plan commits Emory to:

-- Expand sustainable food purchases in Emory Dining to 75 percent by 2025.
+- Expand sustainable food purchases, including from the Oxford Organic Farm, in Emory Dining to 75 percent by 2025.